simpsonlab/simpsonlab.github.io/_posts/2017-02-27-packing_fast5.md

   In addition to event tables, event-level data also includes 2D alignment data in the case that the sequencing and basecalling are operating in 2D mode.
 The dataset above is 1D only.

+  The packing of event-level data is **lossy**: there are certain post-basecalling events fields we do not pack, as well as hairpin detection data that we ignore.

 - **Base-level data** is produced by the basecalling process, and it consists of [fastq](https://en.wikipedia.org/wiki/FASTQ_format) entries.
 For each base pair, the fastq format stores the base itself, and a quality value.
 We encode these as follows:

   - The bases are encoded using a Huffman code in which we allow for non-ACGT bases.
 On this dataset, we achieve 2.30 bits per base (see `fq_bp_bits` above).
   - For the base quality value, `f5pack` imposes an upper limit of 31 on the quality value, and it exposes an option as to how many (most significant) bits of precision to encode from it, defaulting to all 5 bits (see `fq_qv_bits` above).

+  The packing of base-level data is **lossless**, except for the fact that quality values higher than 31 are replaced by 31.

-- In addition to these main types of data, fast5 files also contain **configuration data** for various pipelines that the file is run through, as well as **summary data** for the results of these pipelines.
+- **Configuration data** and **Summary data**: In addition to the main types of data above, fast5 files also contain configuration data for various pipelines that the file is run through, as well as summary data for the results of these pipelines.
 Currently, `f5pack` does not save either configuration or summary data, though that could be added as an option if interest arises.

 ### Future Directions